The GS1 and the supply chain.

 Of course, it’s now the rare company that doesn’t sell at least some products through an online marketplace.
 How should you manage that?
 Well, most retailers that sell exclusively online use the same process as stores with physical locations, but most will require that your products also carry a Global Trade Item Number® (GTIN®).
-You may also have a trading partner who sells your products at brick-and-mortar locations and on their online store — think target.com or bedbathandbeyond.com.
+You may also have a trading partner who sells your products at brick-and-mortar locations and on their online store—think target.com or bedbathandbeyond.com.
 The most efficient way to manage it all?
 Use the same GTIN for online outlets as you do for brick-and-mortar stores.
-Remember that the requirements of your trading partners can change regularly — make sure your EDI provider updates their mapping so you remain compliant.

 With a GS1-128 shipping label, your products can be easily identified no matter where they are in the supply chain.
 Each GS1-128 shipping label will usually have zones within it, and each one of these areas will have a barcode or text or both.

 The bottom zone of the label is commonly used to host the SSCC (Serial Shipping Container Code), a unique number sent with the Shipment Notice, also known as the ASN.
 When the shipment arrives, the SSCC can be scanned to connect it with the EDI document so the retailer knows exactly what the container holds.
-The SSCC holds your GS1 Prefix and a Serial Reference number you generate incrementally with each shipment — this number cannot be reused for at least 12 months.
+The SSCC holds your GS1 Prefix and a Serial Reference number you generate incrementally with each shipment—most retailers require companies to avoid using the same Serial Reference number for at least 12 months.

 Whew.
-Obviously, there’s a lot that goes into these codes, more than we can cover here, and they are important to efficient, seamless EDI.
+Obviously, there’s a lot that goes into these codes, more than we can cover here, and they are important for efficient, seamless supply chain operation.